 By the end of September 2021, about 14% of Israel’s population – 1.2 million people – had been infected by Covid-19, of whom 7,800 had died.

-- This study, by Prof. Alex Weinreb, looks at three major metrics of the Covid epidemic in Israel – the testing, infection, and hospitalization rates – across 205 yishuvim (towns/cities), home to about 8 million people, 88% of Israel’s population in mid-2020.
+This study looks at three major metrics of the Covid epidemic in Israel – the testing, infection, and hospitalization rates – across 205 yishuvim (towns/cities), home to about 8 million people, 88% of Israel’s population in mid-2020.
 A multivariate analysis is conducted using the main characteristics of the yishuvim like their socioeconomic status (as classified by the Central Bureau of Statistics), population density, and the percent of residents ages 65 and older.

-Findings of the study of the Covid epidemic in Israel
+Findings of the study of the Covid-19 epidemic in Israel

 The 205 yishuvim are classified by their dominant residential population into one of seven groups: Jewish non-Haredi; Haredi; Arab; Bedouin; Druze; mixed Jewish and Arab; or mixed Haredi and non-Haredi.